 The first time we call the add_to_waitlist function in eat_at_restaurant, we use an absolute path.
 The add_to_waitlist function is defined in the same crate as eat_at_restaurant, which means we can use the crate keyword to start an absolute path.

 After crate, we include each of the successive modules until we make our way to add_to_waitlist.
-You could imagine a file system with the same structure, and we’d specify the path /front_of_house/hosting/add_to_waitlist to run the add_to_waitlist program; using the crate name to start from the crate root is like using / to start from the filesystem root in your shell.
+You can imagine a file system with the same structure, and we’d specify the path /front_of_house/hosting/add_to_waitlist to run the add_to_waitlist program; using the crate name to start from the crate root is like using / to start from the filesystem root in your shell.

 The second time we call add_to_waitlist in eat_at_restaurant, we use a relative path.
 The path starts with front_of_house, the name of the module defined at the same level of the module tree as eat_at_restaurant.
 Here the filesystem equivalent would be using the path front_of_house/hosting/add_to_waitlist.
 Starting with a name means that the path is relative.

-Choosing whether to use a relative or absolute paths is always a decision you’ll have to make based on your specific project.
-It depends on whether you’re more likely to move code that defines items together or separately from the code that uses the items.
-For example, if we move the front_of_house module and the eat_at_restaurant function together into a module named customer_experience, we would need to update the absolute path to add_to_waitlist but the relative path would still be valid.
-However, if we moved the eat_at_restaurant function separately into a module named dining, the absolute path to the add_to_waitlist call would stay the same but the relative path would need to be updated.
-We tend to specify absolute paths as we’ve found that it’s more likely to move code definitions and item calls independently of each other.
+Choosing whether to use a relative or absolute path is a decision you’ll make based on your project.
+The decision should depend on whether you’re more likely to move item definition code separately from or together with the code that uses the item.
+For example, if we move the front_of_house module and the eat_at_restaurant function into a module named customer_experience, we’d need to update the absolute path to add_to_waitlist, but the relative path would still be valid.
+However, if we moved the eat_at_restaurant function separately into a module named dining, the absolute path to the add_to_waitlist call would stay the same, but the relative path would need to be updated.
+We tend to specify absolute paths because it’s more likely to move code definitions and item calls independently of each other.

-We mentioned that Listing 7-3 won’t compile yet, let’s try to compile it and find out why not!
+Let’s try to compile Listing 7-3 and find out why it won’t compile yet!
 The error we get is shown in Listing 7-4.

 $ cargo build